Home ADHD Struggles Time Management The Clock Doesn’t Wait — But You Do

 Name the “Start” Ritual

 The hardest part is often just starting.
-Create a repeatable “entry point” for tricky tasks — like making tea before work, or setting a 5-minute timer.
+Create a repeatable entry point for tricky tasks — like making tea before work, or setting a 5-minute timer.
 Rituals bypass dread and get the engine running.

 Plan Backwards

 Don’t just guess how long something will take — start from the deadline and work in reverse.
 Include buffer time.
-This helps you spot where time will actually vanish… before it does.
+This helps you spot where time will actually vanish before it does.

 Why It Feels So Unfair

+Everyone else seems to “just know” how long things take.
+But your brain treats time like a mirage — always shifting, never quite reliable.
 So when you’re late again, or running behind, or missing hours to hyperfocus or panic… it doesn’t just mess with your day — it eats at your confidence.

 The Wobbly Time Machine

 Living with ADHD is like trying to steer a broken time machine.
 You either overshoot the future or get stuck in the past.
 No matter how hard you try, you can’t seem to arrive on time, in time.
+You’re not bad at managing time.
+You’re working with a brain that needs external structure to compensate for an internal clock that’s on strike.
+Let’s give it that.

-Common FAQ
+Common Questions

 What is time blindness in ADHD?